List of artists with the most UK Albums Chart top tens

-The UK Albums Chart is a weekly record chart compiled by the Official Charts Company, which for most of its history was based on album sales from Sunday to Saturday in the United Kingdom.
+The UK Albums Chart is a weekly record chart compiled by Official Charts, which for most of its history was based on album sales from Sunday to Saturday in the United Kingdom.
 The chart was founded in 1956 and began with a top five being unveiled.
 It was extended to a top ten from November 1958 onwards.
 It compiled physical format album sales until 2007, after which it has also included albums sold digitally.
-Since July 2014, it has incorporated music streaming service data.
+Since March 2015, it has incorporated music streaming service data.
 From 10 July 2015, it has been based on a Friday to Thursday album sales.

-This list shows the seventeen artists with the most top-ten albums on the UK Albums Chart.
+This list shows the eighteen artists with the most top-ten albums on the UK Albums Chart.
 American singer-actor Elvis Presley holds the record for the most top-ten albums with fifty-three entries.
-British musician Cliff Richard is in second place, with forty-eight.
-American singer-songwriter Bob Dylan and English band The Rolling Stones both in third, with forty-two.